Mediastinal lymphoma is common, either as part of disseminated disease or less commonly as the site of primary involvement.

 Lymphomas are responsible for approximately 15% of all primary mediastinal masses, and 45% of anterior mediastinal masses in children 1.
 Only 10% of lymphomas which involve the mediastinum are primary (i.e. mediastinal involvement not part of systemic disease) and the majority are Hodgkin lymphomas (~ 60%) 5.

-The mediastinum is commonly involved by systemic lymphomas.
-Approximately 60% of all Hodgkin lymphoma, and 20% of non-Hodgkin lymphoma involves the mediastinum at presentation.
-Less frequently disease is isolated to the mediastinum (3% Hodgkin lymphoma, <1 0% non-Hodgkin lymphoma) 1.
+The mediastinum is commonly involved in systemic lymphomas.
+Approximately 60% of all Hodgkin lymphoma and 20% of non-Hodgkin lymphoma involves the mediastinum at presentation.
+Less frequently, the disease is isolated to the mediastinum (3% Hodgkin lymphoma, <10% non-Hodgkin lymphoma) 1.
 As such, patients are often asymptomatic from the mediastinal component but present with systemic manifestations of lymphoma, most commonly constitutional symptoms 5.